What’s the future of the shopping mall?

 A place where you can get whatever you’re looking for across multiple brands and sectors – what does that remind you of?

 Amazon maybe?
 How about the internet as a whole?

-It’s also the principle that the mall (or shopping centre if you like) was built on.
-Somewhere you could go to and shop all of the best brands, discover something new, have something to eat and socialise with friends.
-Now we can do all of this online (including getting food sent to us).
+It’s also the principle that the mall (or shopping centre if you like) was built on – somewhere you could go to and shop all the best brands, discover something new, have something to eat and socialise with friends.
+Now we can do all of this online (including getting food sent to our door).

 This change in consumer habits, coupled with the closing of stores by various prominent mall stalwarts, has prompted a lot of screaming from media that the ‘mall is dead’ or of ‘the shopping centre apocalypse’.

-It’s true to say that not every location will necessarily survive.
+It’s true that not every location will necessarily survive.
 The International Council of Shopping Centres (ICSC) reports that 20% of shopping malls in the US generate over 72% of all mall sales.
-That means there’s a lot of centres competing over a small segment of the market.
+That means there’s a lot of malls competing over a small segment of the market.

-In the US in particular there’s such a shopping mall culture that you’ve got various properties around the same location competing for the same business at a time when we’re visiting shopping centres less.
-Then there’s the fact that some shopping centres just won’t be able to weather the loss of their big anchor tenants.
+In the US in particular, there’s such a shopping mall culture that various properties in the same location compete for the same business – all at a time when we’re visiting shopping malls less.
+Then there’s the fact that some shopping malls just won’t be able to weather the loss of their big anchor tenants.